Equipment & Housing

 Whether to hood your merlin or not is personal preference.
 I hood my merlins but I have a lot of hooding experience.
 Passage merlins can be very difficult to hood.
 Merlins travel well in a hood or a box.
 The box has the advantage of safety.
 If you do not have hooding experience I would recommend using a box with your first merlin, you have enough new things to learn.
 Clumsy handling of the hood-training process will slow your training.

-Indian hoods are typically lighter and merlins seem to prefer the wider beak opening.
-I think they prefer them to the Dutch style hood.
+Indian hoods are typically lighter and merlins seem to like the wider beak opening.
+Some birds prefer them to the Dutch style hood.
 I use a modified Mavrogordato pattern and lightweight kangaroo leather.
 All of my females have worn either a 4.8 or 5.0 size hood and size 4.6 for jacks.
 The beak opening should not touch any part of the bird’s mouth.

 Merlins travel very well in a box and it provides a safe environment for your bird, especially if you also travel with larger raptors.
-I’ve used a box with several merlins and all traveled very well in it and none have ever damaged a feather.
+I use a box with my merlins and all traveled very well in it and none have ever damaged a feather.
+Light weight coroplast boxes are very light and easy to clean.
+I like to use a free standing perch as opposed to one that goes from side to side.
+It's easier to place the merlin in the box and they don't drag their tail across the perch when they turn around.
+You can make them yourself or buy them from several falconry vendors.

 The type of perch you use will be influenced by the amount of space you have, where you plan to keep your bird and the type of perch you have had success with in the past.
 More important than the actual perch is the perching surface.
 I manage merlins on a shelf perch with a bow perch on top and provide them with a variety of perching surfaces.
 Merlins have very delicate feet and problems are much easier to prevent than to cure.